-Customer disputes offer important consumer protections for making credit and debit card transactions.
-Having said that, they were designed to be used as a last resort, when all other options failed.
-They are seldom actually necessary, and should never be the initial response to a complaint.
+Customer disputes offer important consumer protections for credit and debit card transactions.
+That said, the dispute process was designed to be used as a last resort, when all other options failed.
+It’s seldom actually necessary, and should never be the initial response to a complaint.

-Let’s examine what a customer dispute entails, when it’s appropriate, and what merchants can do to prevent them.
+With all that in mind, let’s examine what a customer dispute entails, when it’s appropriate, and what you, as a merchant, can do to prevent them.

 What is a Customer Dispute?

-A customer payment dispute, more commonly called a chargeback, happens when a cardholder disputes (challenges) a payment card transaction and asks the card-issuing bank to reverse it.
-There are multiple situations where this can occur, but few reasons it actually should.
-We’ll talk about that a little later in this post.
+A customer payment dispute, more commonly called a “chargeback,” happens when a cardholder disputes (challenges) a payment card transaction and asks the card-issuing bank to reverse it.
+There are multiple situations in which this can occur.
+However, many disputes are ultimately filed without a valid justification.